Dmarcoux111/SRTM_Viewer/README.md

 # SRTM_Viewer
-Viewer for NASA's Shuttle Radar Topography Mission ( Windows )
+Viewer for NASA's Shuttle Radar Topography Mission Elevation Dataset ( Windows )

 Main resource for the project was '3D Engine Design for Virtual Globes', by Patrick Cozzi and Kevin Ring.